 - Breathtaking views of high Himalayan peaks, including Everest

 - Beautiful Sherpa villages of Namche Bazaar and Tengboche

 About The Everest Base Camp Trekking

 The Everest Base Camp Trekking is a journey of a lifetime for many.
 The trek has featured numerous international guide books, travel shows, and vlogs thanks to its main attraction — Mount Everest, the tallest peak in the world.
-Because of Everest, the trail may look difficult for many.
-But the trek is moderately difficult and every fit person can do this trek with proper acclimatization.
+Because of Everest, the trail may look complicated for many.
+But the trek is moderately complex; every fit person can do this trek with proper acclimatization.

-The trail that goes along the Dudh Koshi River valley is scenic with beautiful villages and lush forests rich in diverse flora and fauna.
-The trek provides you with an opportunity to meet and interact with Sherpas — the amazing climbers.
+The trail along the Dudh Koshi River valley is scenic, with beautiful villages and lush forests rich in diverse flora and fauna.
+The trek allows you to meet and interact with Sherpas — the fantastic climbers.

 The Mount Everest Base Camp Trekking remains etched in your memory for a long because trekkers walk on the same trail used by Sir Edmund Hillary and Tenzing Norgay Sherpa, the first climbers of Mount Everest, and their climbing party nearly seven decades ago.